reqnroll/Reqnroll/docs/Execution/Parallel-Execution.md

 ### Requirements

-* You have to use a test runner that supports in-process parallel execution (currently NUnit v3, xUnit v2, MSTest and SpecFlow+ Runner)
+* You have to use a test runner that supports in-process parallel execution (currently NUnit v3, xUnit v2 and MSTest)
 * You have to ensure that your code does not conflict on static state.
 * You must not use the static context properties of Reqnroll `ScenarioContext.Current`, `FeatureContext.Current` or `ScenarioStepContext.Current` (see further information below).
 * You have to configure the test runner to execute the Reqnroll features in parallel with each other (see configuration details below).